 Are you looking to reduce the chemicals and unsustainable materials in your home cleaning regime, whilst still maintaining your required level of cleanliness?
 Here we give you a quick guide to setting up an eco-friendly cleaning kit at home.

-The first rule in living an eco-friendlier life is of course to use up what you have.
+The first rule in living a life with less waste is of course to use up what you have.
 So don't go throwing out all of your plastic products: instead, gradually use up what you have and then think about more eco-friendly alternatives when you go to replace.
 This approach also saves you money.

 Here are a few tips to help you along:

 Tip 1: Have I got something else I can use instead?

 Often, we have items lying around the house that are just begging to be repurposed.
 Instead of buying new cleaning cloths, you might want to cut up old towels, t-shirts or even underwear and use them as your cleaning cloths around the home!
+These are a fantastic eco-friendly alternative to paper towels.
 Just pop them in the washing machine when used and they'll last you a long time.
 If you want to avoid microplastics in the washing supply, then natural fibres will be best.

 If and when you're ready to replace your cloths or brushes, you'll find a multitude of natural and plastic-free options available, from coconut fibre dish brushes, to compostable cleaning cloths and loofah cleaning pads.

 Tip 2: Can I make my own natural cleaning products?

-White vinegar and citric acid both go a long way to creating natural home cleaning products, as does castile soap.
+White vinegar, bicarbonate of soda and citric acid all go a long way to creating natural home cleaning products.
 You'll find lots of helpful guides online or in green cleaning books to inspire your creative genes.

 There is now no need to keep buying plastic spray bottles, which are discarded after use and, despite best intentions, often don't make it to recycling.
 The environmental cost of transporting water all round the world is huge too!
 There are now several natural options for cleaning surfaces in kitchens and bathrooms on the market: